 This two-day course, which is geared toward Business Analysts, Technical Managers, and Programmers will help students learn the practical aspects of the R programming language.
 The course is supplemented by many hands-on labs, which allow attendees to immediately apply their theoretical knowledge in practice.

-Earning an MCSA: Machine Learning demonstrates knowledge relevant to Machine Learning, Data Scientists and Data Analysts positions, particularly those who process and analyze large data sets using R and use Azure cloud services to build and deploy intelligent solutions.
+Earning an MCSA: BI Reporting demonstrates knowledge relevant to data analysis, data visualization, modeling, dashboards, and direct connectivity to data sources in Excel and Power BI.
 It is the first step on your path to becoming a Data Management and Analytics Microsoft Certified Solutions Expert (MCSE).

 Microsoft Certified Solutions Expert (MCSE): Database Management & Analytics

 Demonstrate your broad skill sets in SQL administration, building enterprise-scale data solutions, and leveraging business intelligence data—both on-premises and in cloud environments.
 Earning an MCSE: Data Management and Analytics certification qualifies you for such positions as database analyst, database designer, and business intelligence analyst.